LincaMarius/ISAP-1_Instruction_Set/README.md

 https://github.com/LincaMarius/ISAP-Computer

 where I optimized the SAP-1 calculator at the block diagram level.
-I obtained four block diagrams:

-The final block diagram of the CPU part of the system is:
+The final structure of the ISAP-1 computer is:

 ![ Figure 1 ](/Pictures/Figure1.png)